 - Tap and hold the power button until you see the prompt to Reboot to safe mode

 - Tap OK, then wait until your device restarts

 - When your phone boots up, you will see the Safe Mode watermark at the bottom.
-This indicates you booted in safe mode successfully.
+This indicates you booted up in safe mode successfully

 - Open Settings on your device by tapping the gear-like icon from the list of apps

-- Tap Apps & notifications, or the similarly called setting that manages apps
+- Tap Apps & notifications or a similarly named setting that manages apps

 - Check the apps list carefully and remove anything suspicious: tap the app’s name and select Uninstall

 - If you stumble upon an unknown suspicious app you can’t remove, chances are it’s the intruder you’re looking for.
 First, disable the app by tapping Disable